-Pediatric Oncologist - Leukemia/Lymphoma Physician Pediatric Hematology-Oncology, Department of Pediatrics University of Utah School of Medicine
+Pediatric Hematology-Oncology, Department of Pediatrics - University of Utah School of Medicine

-This is an incredible opportunity to join a collegial academic environment and work in a children’s hospital with a childhood cancer program that U.S. News ranks among the top 25 in the nation.
-The Division of Pediatric Hematology Oncology in the Department of Pediatrics, University of Utah School of Medicine is recruiting a board certified Pediatric Hematology Oncology physician to join the Division with the opportunity for leadership of the Leukemia Lymphoma program.
-The physician will provide clinical patient care services to patients with cancer and blood disorders focusing on leukemias/lymphomas; and will engage in a multidisciplinary pediatric leukemia/lymphoma clinic and manage care of patients in the outpatient clinic and inpatient unit.
+This is an incredible opportunity to join a collegial academic environment and work in Primary Children’s Hospital (PCH) with a childhood cancer program that U.S. News ranks among the top 30 in the nation.
+The Division of Pediatric Hematology Oncology in the Department of Pediatrics, University of Utah School of Medicine is recruiting a Pediatric Oncologist physician to join the Pediatric Leukemia/Lymphoma Program.
+The Pediatric Oncologist will provide clinical patient care services to patients with cancer and blood disorders focusing on leukemias/lymphomas; and will engage in a multidisciplinary pediatric leukemia/lymphoma clinic and manage care of patients in the outpatient clinic and inpatient unit.
 In addition to clinical service, there is an expectation for academic work with opportunities in education, investigation, administration as well as advocacy.

-The Division is made up of 15 pediatric oncologists and 3 PhD investigators who focus in one of 4 areas – Oncology, Hematology, Bone Marrow Transplantation, or Pediatric Cancer Genetics.
+The Division is made up of 15 pediatric oncologists, including 3 pediatric BMT attendings, and 3 PhD investigators who focus in one of 4 areas – Oncology, Hematology, Bone Marrow Transplantation, or Pediatric Cancer Genetics.
 The program sees over 200 newly diagnosed children annually between the ages of 0 and 21 years of age.
-Within Oncology, there are 10 physicians with varying levels of clinical, research, and programmatic leadership responsibility with the areas of leukemia/lymphoma, neurooncology, blastomas, and sarcomas.
+It was the top enrolling COG institution last year and is an active member of other national consortiums including PBMTC, TACL, POETIC, NANT, PNOC, and the Sunshine Network.
+The division houses the only pediatric BMT service in the Intermountain West, performs over 35 transplants annually, and has an active CAR T cell program.
+The Oncology section is made up of 10 physicians with varying levels of clinical, research, and programmatic leadership responsibility in the areas of leukemia/lymphoma, neuro-oncology, blastomas, and sarcomas.
 The inpatient unit has 33 private patient rooms where all Hem/Onc patients are admitted.
-Inpatients are overseen by 3 Hem/Onc services – an inpatient attending/resident/fellow H/O service, a chemotherapy attending/advanced practitioner service, and a BMT service.
+Inpatients are overseen by 3 Hem/Onc services – an inpatient attending/resident/fellow H/O service, a chemotherapy attending/advanced practitioner service, and a BMT service with advanced practitioner support.
 All medical, pathology, radiologic and surgical subspecialties are represented in the children’s hospital.
-Clinical, translational and basic laboratory research programs and opportunities are available in the Department of Pediatrics and the Huntsman Cancer Institute, a NCI designated comprehensive cancer center connected to PCH.
-There are ongoing projects in value based care, supportive oncology/palliative care, clinical trials, cancer genetics, laboratory research, outcomes, late effects and AYA programs.
+Opportunities to collaborate and/or lead clinical, translational and basic laboratory research projects/programs are available in the Department of Pediatrics and the Huntsman Cancer Institute, a NCI designated comprehensive cancer center connected to PCH.
+There are ongoing projects in value-based care, supportive oncology/palliative care, clinical trials, cancer genetics, laboratory research, outcomes, late effects and AYA programs.

 Qualified candidates must be Board Qualified/Board Certified in Pediatrics and in Pediatric Hematology-Oncology with focused training in pediatric oncology, including leukemia and lymphoma.
 Qualified candidates should also have a clinical and research (laboratory, translational, or clinical) focus in pediatric leukemia/lymphoma.
 The selected candidate will receive a faculty appointment in the Department of Pediatrics on the Clinical or Tenure Track at the academic level commensurate with experience and qualifications.

-The University offers a competitive salary and an unmatched benefits program, including non-contributory retirement contributions of 20.2% of annual salary that vest immediately.
+The University of Utah/Department of Pediatrics offers a competitive salary and an unmatched benefits program, including non-contributory retirement contributions of 20.2% of annual salary that vest immediately.
 The Department offers an education loan repayment program, in addition to a faculty development and mentoring program designed to help faculty succeed in translational or basic research.